SylEleuth/gruvbox-plus-icon-pack/README.md

     ``` git clone https://github.com/SylEleuth/gruvbox-plus-icon-pack.git ```

-    **WARNING**: Do not use "Download ZIP" under "Code" button.
+    **WARNING**: Do not use "Download ZIP" button.
 Compression applied there will remove soft links of the icons, which will ruin big part of the pack.

 ## Installation